Tour 360 Contacts

 “Bribery and Corruption Offence” means a criminal conviction in any official court or tribunal of any jurisdiction for any offence relating to a breach of Bribery and Corruption Laws.

-"Company" means the contracting BAT operating company.
+"Company/Supplier/Customer" means the contracting UZBAT operating company.

-"Documentary or Other Substantive Evidence" means (i) a criminal conviction in any official court or tribunal of any jurisdiction for any offence relating to the manufacture, sale, distribution and/or storage of counterfeit product or contraband cigarettes/tobacco or any other related illegal activity; or (ii) a finding by any official court or tribunal of any jurisdiction in any civil case of involvement in
+"Documentary or Other Substantive Evidence" means (i) a criminal conviction in any official court or tribunal of any jurisdiction for any offence relating to the manufacture, sale, distribution and/or storage of counterfeit product or contraband cigarettes/tobacco or any other related illegal activity; or (ii) a finding by any official court or tribunal of any jurisdiction in any civil case of involvement in the manufacture, sale, distribution and/or storage of counterfeit product or contraband cigarettes/tobacco, or any other related illegal activity.

-Department for International Trade, US Department of Treasury and any similar sanctions imposed by the European Union, the United Nations and any other equivalent body (governmental or otherwise) and any applicable law or regulation.
+“Economic Sanctions” means all current sanctions administered by HM Treasury, the UK Department for International Trade, US Department of Treasury and any similar sanctions imposed by the European Union, the United Nations and any other equivalent body (governmental or otherwise) and any applicable law or regulation.

 "Illicit trade" means the unlawful sale, distribution and/or storage of contraband tobacco leaf or products, including the shipment of such tobacco leaf and/or products without declaration or the payment of excise duties and/or other taxes and/or related money laundering.